relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 ---

 ## Overview
- A Data Source stores the configuration necessary to retrieve data from a communication channel, process that data, and ingest it into Relativity Trace. **Click on the Data Source name to see more extensive details.**
+ A Data Source stores the configuration necessary to retrieve data from a communication channel, process that data, and ingest it into Relativity Trace.

 ## Data Sources List
-This list covers the most common Data Sources.
-To better understand the holistic Data Source support contact [support@relativity.com](mailto:support@relativity.com).
+This list covers currently available Data Sources.

 ### Generic Data Sources

+If your specific data source is not found on this page, Trace has numerious capabilities to support your data using the below methods.

 | Type    | Data Source        | Notes|
 |:-------:|:------------------:|----------------|